-The intention of this document is to explain the competition preparation and procedures for competitors.
-Certain key aspects of the Rules are highlighted.
-This is not a complete explanation of the Rules.
+This document explains the competition preparation and procedures for competitors.
+Certain key aspects of the Rules are highlighted, but this is not a complete explanation of the Rules.
 Competitors should refer to the Rules while reading this guide.
+If there are any discrepancies between the Rules and this guide, the Rules shall govern.